harryi3t/eslint-plugin-callback-function/README.md

 # eslint-plugin-callback-function

-This rule enforces consistent placement of callback functions.
+This currently have only one rule which enforces consistent placement of callback functions.

 ## Installation